 If you did not fertilize in April, do it now.
-Many plants were under stress last year due to the dry seasons we have had.
+Many plants were under stress the last few years due to the dry seasons we have had.
 With the rain this year they are recovering and fertilizing will really help them grow vigorously and prepare them for the summer when it gets hot.

 Thank you and we hope to see you soon.